 Each new cohort has students with varying levels of English language and academic skills proficiency.

-Based on the entry tests we conduct with students and the English language test results at the time of admissions, some students attend pre-sessional courses at SOAS for development of their Academic English Skills.
 Some pre- and in-sessional Academic Skills classes will also be timetabled for all students at the start of the first term at the IIS.
 This is to orient students to the academic conventions of the IIS and enhance students’ skills in this area prior to submission of their first assignments.
 Other sessions may be scheduled by the Academic Skills Support Team at the IIS according to need and upon request (see below for details).

 In-house support includes one-to-one sessions with individual Academic Advisers, lecturers and the Academic Skills Support Team at the IIS.